NEW ZEALAND

 8 Maui-whare-kino was a mythical person married to Pani; he stole the kumara from Whanui in the heavens and mated it with his wife, who then gave birth to the kumara in the waters of Monariki.
 In the next few lines there appear to be references to ritual matters concerned with the kumara and its origin, but the exact meaning of these expressions is uncertain.

-11 Tu is a shortened form of Tu-mata-uenga, god of war.
+12 Tu is a shortened form of Tu-mata-uenga, the god of war.

-17 Makauri is the name of a kahikatea (white pine) tree said to have grown at the bottom of the sea from the feathers which Pourangahua plucked from his bird when he was flying home with the kumara.
-Toka-ahuru is Ariel Reef out from the shore at Gisborne.
+18 Makauri is the name of a kahikatea (white pine) tree said to have grown from a piece of the underwater forest Toka-ahuru or Ariel Reef offshore from Gisborne.
+This forest grew from a feather which Pourangahua plucked from his bird when he was flying home with the kumara.

 Rehua has two wives, Whaka-onge-kai (she who makes food scarce) and Ruhi-te-rangi or Pekehawani (languid, weak).
 You can see Rehua high in the sky in winter time with these two wives ranged one on either side of him.
 When Rehua/Antares can be seen on top of Whaka-onge-kai, after sunset in September, winter has almost ended.
 She is a most voracious female, hence food-supplies have run short.
 In summer the constellation Scorpio can't be seen at all.